 Sunshine Village (en route)

-White Mountain Adventures offers this service free to backpackers.
-They will transfer the package from Banff to Sunshine Village where it can be picked up at Mad Trapper’s at Sunshine Village daily from 11:30am-6:30pm.
-Sunshine Village offers a backpacker shuttle to and from Banff townsite.
+For a $10 fee, Sunshine Village will transfer the package from Banff to Sunshine Village where it can be picked up daily from June 30 to September 24.
+Sunshine Village also offers a shuttle to and from Banff townsite, $10 one-way or $12 return.

 Banff Post Office (23km from Sunshine Village)